 Review: Earth Runners Circadian with Conductive Laces and Circadian Slip-On

-The latest update to the Circadian from Earth Runners and its casual slip-on version are excellent huaraches for a variety of activities.
+The latest update to the Circadian from Earth Runners and its casual slip-on version are excellent huaraches for a variety of activities (See my previous 2014 review of the Alpha X and Circadian X)

-The Circadian gets a revised strapping system and conductive nylon laces.
-These updates have catapulted the…
+With the 2015 update, the Circadian gets a revised strapping system and conductive nylon laces.
+These updates have catapulted the Circadian to the status of one of the best running sandals on the market.

 About the Earth Runners Circadian with Conductive Laces and Circadian Slip-On